Change of Major Into or Within Engineering

 Q: What are my chances of getting in?

-Q: How do I enroll in COM SCI 32 if I am not in an engineering major?
+Q: How do I enroll in COM SCI 32 if I am not currently an engineering student?

 All these questions (and more) are answered within this FAQ webpage.